WildlifeSouth.com Photography Tips and Tools

 One should note that there can be variations of the typical song given by an individual species.
 Sometimes the variations are region specific, while other times individual species have variations within the same region.

 Bird Calls are used for various communication purposes, such as keeping members of a flock in contact, flight calls, feeding, or for alarming.
 Generally calls are short repeated chips, chirps, and trills.
 Both male and females use calls.
 Unlike many bird songs, calls are made year round.
-While calls can sound similar between some species, one should take note that many times it is the call that can be used to make the positive identification when two species songs are similar.
+Although calls can sound similar among some species, one should note many times it is the call that can be used to make the positive identification when two species songs are similar.

 Bird songs (and calls) can be learned using a combination of the following methods: